timapril/ns2/draft-tapril-ns2.md

 # DNSSEC and NS2

 Like with NS records, the NS2 records in the child zone SHOULD be signed when the zone is DNSSEC signed.
-The NS2 records that appear in the parent zone would not be signed, as is the case with NS records.
+The NS2 records that appear in the parent zone are glue and would not be signed, as is the case with NS records.

 NS2T records, SHOULD be signed in a zone which is signed by DNSSEC.